-Our sample comprises US common stocks listed on NYSE/AMEX/NASDAQ exchanges, covering the periods 1980Q1 to 2022Q2.
-We collect daily data on stock returns, trading volumes, and prices from Center for Research in Security Prices (CRSP), accounting information from Compustat, institutional holding from Refinitiv 13F filings database.
-We collect investor sentiment index from Prof. Jeffrey Wurgler's website1.
-The short interest data is primarily collected from Compustat, and partially obtained from Bloomberg2.
+Our sample comprises US common stocks listed on NYSE/AMEX/NASDAQ exchanges, covering the periods 1980Q1 to 2022Q23.
+We collect daily data on stock returns, trading volumes, and prices from the Center for Research in Security Prices (CRSP), accounting information from Compustat, and institutional holding from the Refinitiv 13F filings database.
+We collect investor sentiment index from Jeffrey Wurgler's website4.
+Short interest data is primarily sourced from Compustat, covering NYSE and AMEX stocks since January 1973 and NASDAQ stocks from July 2003 onward.
+For NASDAQ stocks prior to July 2003, data is obtained from Bloomberg.

-The following selection criteria are employed: 1) the duplicated stock-day observations and observations with missing values of price, return or volume are removed; 2) the stockquarter observations that have fewer than 20 valid days are moved to ensure a sufficient number of observations for VAR decomposition and the reliability of efficiency measure; 3) stock observations with quarter-end price lower than \$5 are removed to avoid microstructure noise (Amihud, 2002; Cao et al., 2018); 4) stock observations with fewer than 5 institutional investors are removed to ensure an adequate proxy for institutional ownership (DeVAULT et al., 2019; Gao et al., 2023).
+We follow literature and employ below filter criteria: 1) the duplicated stock-day observations and observations with missing values of price, return or volume are removed (Brogaard et al., 2022b); 2) the stock-quarter observations that have fewer than 20 valid days are moved to ensure a sufficient number of observations for VAR decomposition and the reliability of efficiency measure (Brogaard et al., 2022b); 3) stock observations with quarter-end price lower than \$5 are removed to avoid microstructure noise (Amihud, 2002; Cao et al., 2018); 4) stock observations with fewer than 5 institutional investors are removed to ensure an adequate proxy for institutional ownership (DeVault et al., 2019; Gao et al., 2023).
 This procedure leaves 425,114 stock-quarter observations, and the average number of stocks per quarter is 2,500.